Imanm02/Quera-ClassroomTools/README.md

 ### 2. Email Collector (`email_collector.py`)
 Extracts and collects email addresses of students from a specific Quera class, saving the data in a CSV file.

+#### Code Walkthrough

+This script collects email addresses of students enrolled in a specific Quera class.

+- It opens a CSV file for writing the collected email addresses.
+- Establishes a session with `requests` to handle HTTP requests.
+- Loops through a specified number of pages (here, 26 pages).
+- Fetches the HTML content of each page and parses it using `BeautifulSoup`.
+- Iterates through each row in the class table.
+- Filters out rows without valid student IDs or those not starting with '400'.
+- Extracts the email from the relevant column and writes it to the CSV file.

 ### 3. Data Collector (`data_collector.py`)
 Gathers comprehensive information about students in a Quera class, including IDs, emails, and names, and organizes it into a CSV file.